 Sensory bins are one of the best ways to calm a child while encouraging their development in many areas.
 Click here to read more about the many ways sensory bins are beneficial.

 Some links in this post may be affiliate links, which means that if you click on them, I may make a tiny bit of money, at no extra cost to you.

 First, gather your ingredients.
-For every cup of rice you’d like to color, you’ll also need 1 teaspoon of rubbing alcohol, 10 drops of coloring and an essential oil, if you would like for your rice to be scented.
+For every cup of rice you’d like to color, you’ll also need 1 teaspoon of rubbing alcohol, 10 drops of coloring, and a couple of drops of essential oil if you would like for your rice to be scented.
 You can use liquid food coloring or liquid watercolors like these.

 Remember when adding your coloring that the amount of coloring you use will determine the final shade of your rice.
 If you want soft pastel colors, use less coloring.
 For bright, bold colors, use a bit more coloring.
 You can always add a bit more coloring before you dry it if you think it’s not dark enough.

 How to Color Rice: Step 3

 Next, add in 1 cup of rice to the rubbing alcohol and coloring.
 Close your container and shake for several minutes until the color is evenly distributed among the rice.

 This is the point at which you may add more coloring if you think it’s not dark enough, but remember it will dry darker than it looks right now.